Justice and Peace Group

 The parishioners of Saint Mary’s Cathedral have supported many local and international causes over the years with generous financial donations and by providing practical help and support.
 To build upon this firm foundation and to further our mission to help our brothers and sisters in need, a ‘Justice and Peace Group’ for the Parish was formed in 2011.

-- Coordinating fund raising to provide support to people in need, in the UK and around the world.
+- Coordinating fundraising to provide support to those in need, in the UK and around the world.

 - Raising awareness of Justice and Peace issues at home and abroad.